tvami/EaDMbackgroundPred/README.md

 `pass_HIGH` bins (very high mass), `r` is unconstrained and the impacts reflect only TF extrapolation.

 ### 8: Run Limits
 This sections guides you on how to create 1D/2D limit plots from the 2DA computed limits.
 LIMITDIR is name of the 2DA directory where `higgsCombineTest.AsymptoticLimits.mH120.root` for each mass is located.
+MONTHS_OF_LIVETIME is self-explanatory.

 You may need to run `pip/conda/whatever install pyarrow` for the following to work.

+You WILL need to download the files located [here](https://drive.google.com/drive/folders/1Pn10mJrzeFBAhp00yWmnPprDYWYmvgky?usp=share_link) and save them to `helper_scripts/parquet_files` for the below to work.

 ```
 ./helper_scripts/run_limit_pipeline.sh -d LIMITDIR -m MONTHS_OF_LIVETIME